Thrift store shopping is one of my favorite things to do. When I find something that I can do a little work to and make it my own, I’m really happy.

 That’s exactly what I did with an old, outdated wall print from our local ReStore that I bought a few months ago for just $6!

-I loved this project because I was able to take something that someone had tossed away and give it a fresh new look.
-And for a whole lot less money that if I had bought a new print!
+I cut the fabric to fit the foam board, almost to the edges, and secured it using adhesive craft tape.With the mat in place, the new look was really coming together.
+I gave the glass a much-needed cleaning, reassembled everything, and it was ready to hang.I loved this project because I was able to take something that someone had tossed away and give it a fresh look.
+And for a whole lot less money than if I had bought a new print!

 What’s your favorite thrift store find that you’ve updated?